joschmi1965/Alotti/Features.md

 - The pgn leads to a 1st position with last move visualized
 - Both pgn parts lead to a 2nd position with last move visualized
 - Different tags can be configured like 'Kata' and 'Caro' for a system.
 All input files with the same tag lead to the same import file.
-- Optionally, each position is evaluated by either cloud Lichess™ DB or a local chess engine
+- Optionally, each position is evaluated by either cloud Lichess DB or a local chess engine
 - Doubled positions are skipped and counted to log how many cards have been skipped, as a sum.
 - Doubled entries with different answers are indicated as a DATA problem (idea is to resolve such contradictions).
 - Some errors in pgn notation are detected eg. use 'Lf4' for bishop move.
 A log file is written.